basnijholt/opennb/README.md

 - 🌳 Support for specific branches
 - 🔗 Direct URL support
 - 🚀 Pass-through of Jupyter notebook arguments
-- 📥 Integration with `uv run` for dependency management
+- 📥 Integration with `uvx` for dependency management

 ## License